ztyreg/blog-app/README.md

 ### Number of stories to display

-In `home.php` you can choose how many stories to display
+In `index.php` you can choose how many stories to display

 ### UI and UX